fickas/salt_marsh/epa_final_report_draft.md

 | *Westport* | .971 | .829 | .895 | .839 | .929 | .881 |  .900|
 | *Red River* | .900 | .931 | .915 | .844 | .871 | .857 | .900|
 | **Median** |.967 | .946 | .955 | .893 | .871 | .875 | .930 |

+### 7.2 MassGIS aerial photogrammetry

+The proposal also called for exploring whether the same modeling approach could be applied to publicly available MassGIS aerial photogrammetry imagery, which would enable statewide application without site-specific drone flights.

+We attempted this and found the ground sampling distance of the MassGIS imagery insufficient to resolve the visual features the model relies on.
+The bank characteristics that distinguish eroding from healthy — undercut edges, sediment slumping, fine-scale vegetation loss — occur at spatial scales of roughly 0.5–3 m, comfortably within the resolution of drone imagery but averaged away in coarser aerial data.
+Predictive performance in the MassGIS experiment was substantially worse than on drone imagery, sufficient to conclude that the approach as currently framed is not viable at that resolution.

+This is a finding rather than a failure: it establishes that drone-scale imagery is a genuine requirement for this task at present, not a preference.
+Future work using higher-resolution aerial platforms, or task reformulations that operate at coarser scales (e.g., detecting bank change over time rather than instantaneous condition), might change this conclusion.

+Task 4 of the proposal, which was contingent on Task 3 succeeding, was consequently not pursued.

 ---